 Plastic waste is still an untapped resource for oil industry.
 Although plastic packaging waste recycling rate in Europe is already nearly 40%, we must look for new alternatives in recycling.
 Utilising chemical recycling methods such as pyrolysis and gasification could rise the recycling rate and create a new feedstock base for oil industry.

-Senior Scientist Muhammad Saad Qureshi from VTT points out that in Europe approximately 30 million tons of post consumer plastic waste was collected in 2018, of which 12 million tons is used for energy recovery and approximately 7.2 million tonnes is landfilled.
+Senior Scientist Muhammad Saad Qureshi from VTT points out that in Europe approximately 30 million tons of post-consumer plastic waste was collected in 2018, of which 12 million tons were used for energy recovery and approximately 7.2 million tons were landfilled.
 “Ideally, the plastic we landfilled or burned could be used as feedstock for the industry to make various products,” he says.

-From chemical point of view, plastics are a good raw material base for oil industry.
-“By its principle qualities, plastic is like oil, but more sustainable than crude oil,” says Principal Scientist Matti Nieminen from VTT.
-During pyrolysis, remaining impurities are removed from the plastics and the oil can be used as feedstock at oil refineries.
+From a chemical point of view, plastics are a good raw material base for oil and petrochemical industries.
+“By its principle qualities, plastic is like oil, but more environmentally sustainable than crude oil,” says Principal Scientist Matti Nieminen from VTT.
+During plastics pyrolysis, remaining impurities are removed from the plastics and the resulting oil can be used as feedstock at oil refineries.

 The second method of chemical recycling is gasification.
 It is a process that converts carbonaceous materials into gases.
 The main product of gasification is synthesis gas (syngas, CO and H2) which can be further processed into a variety of final products like gasoline, diesel, methanol, and synthetic methane chemicals

 Chemical recycling can be used for mixed post-consumer plastic waste streams, for which further sorting is not economical.
 “What is significant here is that pyrolysis is a very flexible method which allows the use of variety of feedstocks,” says Senior Principal Scientist Anja Oasmaa from VTT.